jakerella/jquery-mockjax/README.md

 ### Contributing ###

-We welcome any contributions by the community, whether in the form of a Pull Request, issue submission and comments, or just sharing on social media!
+@appendTo welcomes any contributions by the community, whether in the form of a Pull Request, issue submission and comments, or just sharing on social media ([@appendTo](http://twitter.com/appendto))!

 If you want to contribute code to the project, please read our [Contribution guidelines](CONTRIBUTING.md) to see what you need to do to get your